To practise as or to call yourself a New Zealand lawyer you must:

 - a certificate of character or other response from the Law Society to your application

-- a copy of the receipt the Law Society gave you for your certificate of character payment.
+- a copy of the receipt the Law Society gave you for your certificate of character payment (this payment is separate from the filing fee).

 Sealing of order